 iris['target_names'] to verify.

-So, we have 4 features to cluster and they should be separated in 3 different clusters according to what we already know.
+So, we have 4 features to cluster and they should be separated into 3 different clusters according to what we already know.
 Let's see if our results with the Elbow Method and Silhouette Analysis will corroborate that.

 First, we will select the feature values: